 Himalayan Golf Club, Nepal

-The fifth hole at the Himalayan has even been nominated as one of the best in the world, with the green situated on an island in the middle of the Bijayapur river, making it the only natural river island hole in the world.
+At its fifth fairway, the Himalayan Golf Club boasts what has been voted one of the best holes in the world – the green sits on an island in the middle of the Bijayapur River.

 Merapi Golf Course, Indonesia